remichartier/005_SelfDrivingCarFindingLaneLinesProject/writeup.md

 2. Fix erratic extrapolate lanes when testing with challenge video.

-3. optimize better the Canny Edge / Hough Transform to avoid detecting horizontal edges for Lane lines.
+3. Optimize better the Canny Edge / Hough Transform to avoid detecting horizontal edges for Lane lines.